 3 Health Benefits of Vitamin C

 Have you heard about the health benefits of vitamin C?
-Vitamin C, or ascorbic acid, has long been believed to support immunity.
-Is this belief true, and what other benefits can vitamin C offer?
+Vitamin C, or ascorbic acid, has long been believed to support immune health.
+Is this belief true, and if so, what other benefits can vitamin C offer?
 Read this article from Emergen-C to find out more about vitamin C benefits.

 Before we talk about the health benefits of vitamin C, it’s important to understand the sources of vitamin C. Fruits and veggies like broccoli, strawberries, and guava have vitamin C. Vitamin C is one of the many nutrients found in a nutritious, well-balanced diet.
 Find out how vitamin C plays a crucial role in skin health, immune function, and more.